reTHINK-project/dev-runtime-nodejs/README.md

 ### 5. How to use this Runtime Node :

  In case a hyperty developer(how to develop Hyperty) wants to deploy it on this Runtime Node.
-A small modification is needed on `HelloWorldObserver.js` in `Demo/ folder`.
-Essentially, using the method `runtime.requireHyperty(hypertyURI(domain,'name Of  Hyperty'))` in line [HelloWorldObserver.js#L40](https://github.com/reTHINK-project/dev-runtime-nodejs/blob/develop-improves/Demo/HelloWorldObserver.js#L32)
+A small modification is needed on `demo.js` in `Demo/ folder`.
+Essentially, using the method `runtime.requireHyperty(hypertyURI(domain,'name Of  Hyperty'))`.

  where :